Skip to Content Skip to Navigation

 AIRSAFE joins NSW government prequalification scheme

-AIRSAFE has been appointed as a prequalified supplier to the NSW government under the Performance and Management Services Scheme, managed by NSW Procurement.
+AIRSAFE is a prequalified supplier to the NSW government under the Performance and Management Services Scheme, managed by NSW Procurement.

 NSW Government agencies can easily access AIRSAFE and its services via the panel at https://buy.nsw.gov.au/schemes/performance-and-management-services-scheme.